 What we often forget to consider, though, is the old saying, "you are what you eat."
 So, while we're well aware that a steady diet of junk food isn't helping skin matters, all too often we forget to consider what foods that are deemed "healthy" are actually doing to our skin.
 This can include dairy, cereals, a glass of red wine, and even our beloved smoothies.

-Of course, it’s easier said than done to completely rid our diets of these foods.
-While we’re not asking you to put a stop to weekly Taco Tuesdays (we know how important they are), moderation is a great place to start.
-When you are ready to take control of your skin, however, start by ditching these 5 foods.
+Of course, it's easier said than done to completely rid our diets of these foods.
+While we're not asking you to put a stop to weekly Taco Tuesdays (we know how important they are), moderation is a great place to start.
+When you are ready to take control of your skin, however, start by ditching these five foods.

 Growing up, many of us might remember those popular "got milk?" posters or simply the sound of our parents’ voices urging us to drink two to three cups of milk per day.
 But there was very little to be said on what it was actually doing to our skin.

 Thankfully over the past few years, multiple studies have shed light on the connection between dairy and blemishes.
-Dr. Yoram Harth, Board Certified Dermatologist and Medical Director of MDacne explains to Lively why this is.
-“Milk products — especially cow’s milk — cause a spike in blood sugar and later insulin growth factor that may cause more [breakouts]."
+Dr. Yoram Harth, Board Certified Dermatologist and Medical Director of MDacne, explains to Lively why this is.
+"Milk products — especially cow's milk — cause a spike in blood sugar and later insulin growth factor that may cause more [breakouts]."

-Sensitivity to dairy might also be to blame, explains Laura Jones, an esthetician and Practitioner of Chinese Medicine who specializes in dermatology.
-“Some individuals may be sensitive to dairy products and find that it aggravates their skin conditions,” she says.
+Sensitivity to dairy might also be to blame, explains Laura Jones, an esthetician and practitioner of Chinese Medicine who specializes in dermatology.
+"Some individuals may be sensitive to dairy products and find that it aggravates their skin conditions," she says.

 It's also important to keep in mind that milk and ice cream have been shown to cause the most skincare problems, whereas yogurt and cheese are relatively safe.
 Test the different dairy products to see if you have varying levels of sensitivity.
 Follow this process until you're fully able to say goodbye to the days of "got milk?" and hello to confidently saying, "don't got milk but I've got great skin."

 Nothing can be more relaxing than curling up on the sofa with a glass of wine to decompress after a long day.
-Even Stanley from The Office said that he had a glass of red wine every night.
-He said he did it for the antioxidants, which, according to Dr. Harth, can be true.
-“Red wine contains resveratrol, an antioxidant that is good for the skin.
+Even Stanley from The Office said that he has a glass of red wine every night.
+He said he did it for the antioxidants, which, according to Dr. Harth, can be true: "Red wine contains resveratrol, an antioxidant that is good for the skin.
 Any more than one glass per night, however, and you could be putting your skin at risk."

 So clearly, moderation is the name of the game when it comes to consuming alcohol — both for overall health reasons and, of course, for the skin since alcohol transforms into sugar in the body.